jamesplease/maths/src/pages/introduction.md

-# Introduction
+# A Reference for Mathematics, Physics, and Philosophy

-A reference website for topics in mathematics, physics, and philosophy.
+Principia is a website that covers a few topics in these subjects that interest me.